Esteban Maroto: Career

-Maroto joined Warren Publishing in November 1971 when artists from the Spanish agency Selecciones Illustrada started appearing in their three horror magazines, Creepy, Eerie and Vampirella.
+Maroto joined Warren Publishing in November 1971 when artists from the Spanish agency Selecciones Ilustradas started appearing in their three horror magazines, Creepy, Eerie and Vampirella.
 Maroto's first story, "Wolfhunt", appeared in Vampirella #14.
 He would eventually draw 101 stories for them, more than any other artist except Jose Ortiz.
 Maroto won the Warren Award for best artist/writer in 1972, and his story "A Scream in the Forest" won the best art in a story award in 1973.
 Maroto remained with Warren until its folding in 1983.

 Two Maroto's series were reprinted in Eerie and Vampirella.
 Manly, renamed Dax the Warrior, was reprinted in issues 39–41, 43–50 and 52 of Eerie.
 The whole issue 59 was dedicated to Dax, reprinting the majority of these stories.
 His series Tomb of the Gods was reprinted in Vampirella issues 17–22.

 He also contributed black and white illustrations for the Roger Zelazny book Changeling and Larry Niven's The Magic Goes Away.

 Maroto subsequently worked on the series Amethyst, Zatanna, Atlantis Chronicles, The Savage Sword of Conan, Cadillacs and Dinosaurs, Dracula: Vlad the Impaler and X-Men Unlimited.
 In Italy, he worked for Sergio Bonelli Editore's series Brendon.